rain2540/Learn-SwiftUI/L003-Landmarks/README.md

 #### Section 6 Add the Landmarks List

 Now that you’ve updated the LandmarksList view so that it works on both platforms, you can add it to the watchOS app.

+#### Section 7 Create a Custom Notification Interface

+Your version of Landmarks for watchOS is almost complete.
+In this final section, you’ll create a notification interface that displays landmark information whenever you receive a notification indicating that you are close to one of your favorite locations.

+> Note
+> This section only covers how to display the notification after you receive it.
+It doesn’t describe how to set up or send notifications.